 Now I saw heaven opened, and behold, a white horse.

-The rider on the white horse in this passage is not the same as the rider on the white horse in 6:2.
+In this passage, the rider on the white horse is not the same as the rider on the white horse in 6:2.
 The rider in chapter six is the ruler of the Revived Roman Empire.
 The rider in this verse comes from heaven.

 And He who sat on him was called Faithful and True, and in righteousness He judges and makes war.